-Hutchison, A. (In Press).
+Hutchison, A. (2018).
 Using virtual reality to explore science and literacy concepts.
 The Reading Teacher.

 Chapelle, C., Schmidgall, J., Lopez, A., Blood, I., Wain, J., Cho, Y., Hutchison, A., Lee, H.,Dursun, A. (In Press).
 Designing a prototype tablet-based learning-oriented assessment for middle school English learners: An evidence-centered design approach.
 Educational Testing Service Research Reports.

-Colwell, J., Woodward, L., & Hutchison, A. (In Press).
+Colwell, J., Woodward, L., & Hutchison, A. (2018).
 Out-of-school reading and literature discussion: An exploration of adolescents’ participation in a digital book club.
 Online Learning Journal.

 Woodward, L. & Hutchison, A. (In Press).
 The STAK Model: Exploring Indvidualized Professional Development for Technology Integration.
 Journal of Technology and Teacher Education.

 Colwell, J. & Hutchison, A. (2018).
 Considering a Twitter-Based Professional Learning Network in Literacy Education.
 Literacy Research and Instruction, 57I(1), 5-25.
 DOI: 10.1080/19388071.2017.1370749 Thoma, J. &